soloschenko-grigoriy/gamedev-patterns-ts/README.md

-# Gamedev Patterns and Algorithms in Action with TypeScript
+# Building a Game With TypeScript
-> Building a game from scratch with TypeScript
+> In this [series of tutorials](https://medium.com/@gregsolo/gamedev-patterns-and-algorithms-in-action-with-typescript-d29b913858e) we are discussing how to build a simple turn-based game from scratch using TypeScript, no external libraries, SOLID architecture, incremental approach and unit testing.

 ## Project setup
 - install Node.js (the version is specified in package.json)